Jury Service Informational Videos

 Since we mail a parking permit which allows free parking at a meter in the County lots, the court cannot be responsible for tickets due to an improperly parked vehicle of a juror.
 Please become familiar with the designated parking lots available for jurors before you attend jury duty.
 A highlighted parking map is available in the Jury Management Office in case you need further assistance.
 Parking is extremely limited near the courthouse, and you may prefer to ride the bus or carpool with someone.
 You may call STA (326-RIDE) (TDD 456-HEAR) or para transit (328-1552) (TDD 327-6055) for a schedule of transit available in your home area.
-Bus route maps are available in the Jury Lounge for your use.
+Some bus route maps are available in the Jury Lounge for your use.

 Orientation and Day #1

 Jury service for Spokane County is an on-call basis for a two-week term.
 Our first day of service includes an orientation beginning normally at 8:30 a.m.
 Further information regarding jury duty will be provided through a video and other introductory information.
 Selection of jurors for individual trials proceeds during that first day.
-If a juror is not selected on the first day, the court instructs the juror to call a recording line (477-4720) each night for the rest of the term of service to determine which days the juror needs to report again for selection.
+If a juror is not selected on the first day, the court instructs the juror to call a recording line (477-4720) each night during for the rest of the term of service, to determine which days the juror needs to report again for selection.
 Jurors whose Call Groups are not required to report on their first Monday of service will be asked to call the recording on Friday prior to their second week of service for further instructions.
 A Jury Orientation Video is also aired on Channel 5 every Tuesday at 9:00 a.m. and every Thursday at 8:00 p.m.
 A First Day Juror Information Sheet is also available for viewing.
 Please do not bring newspapers into the Jury Lounge.

 On Call Process

 Jurors are randomly placed into "call groups" of ten or more individuals, for the call-in process.
 As much as possible, groups are called in for selection on an alternating basis so that no juror is used excessively during their two-week term.
 It is possible that the court may need to place groups of jurors on-call for afternoon cases in some circumstances.
 In this event, jurors will be required to call the recording (477-4720) during the noon hour of that day to see if they need to report the current afternoon.
 Jurors may make this afternoon call from their place of employment.
-Jurors are then randomly selected into new jury trials each day as each case commences.
+Jurors are then randomly selected into new jury trials each day as new cases commence.

 Court sessions generally run from 9:00 a.m. to 5:00 p.m. (excluding orientation day).
-There are daily one-hour breaks for lunch, and usually a break each morning and each afternoon.
+There are daily one-hour breaks for lunch, and usually a break each morning and afternoon.